 Calculates the standardized regression coefficients, R. Use this method when you expect that the model parameters linearly influence the cost function.

 Consider a single sample (x1,...,xNp) and the corresponding single output, y. bx is the regression coefficient vector calculated using least squares assuming a linear model .
 R standardizes each element of bx by multiplying it with the ratio of the standard deviation of the corresponding x sample (σx) to the standard deviation of y (σy).

-In the Sensitivity Analysis tool, after you have evaluated the design requirements, specify the analysis methods and types in the Statistics tab of the tool.
+In the Sensitivity Analyzer, after you have evaluated the design requirements, specify the analysis methods and types in the Statistics tab of the app.